(954) 262-HR4U (4748)

 Returning medical certification to Matrix is your responsibility

-Matrix will attempt to send medical certification directly to the healthcare provider for you or your family member using the information you supplied when requesting a leave of absence.
+Matrix will attempt to send medical certification directly to the healthcare provider for you, or your family member, using the information you supplied during the intake process.
 If the healthcare provider does not respond to the request from Matrix within 10 business days, your Claims Examiner will contact you to develop a plan of action.

-Please keep in mind that submitting the appropriate certification for your leave request is your responsibility.
-To help prevent delays in the evaluation of your leave request, we recommend that you inform the healthcare provider for you or your family member that Matrix will be sending medical certification and may contact them via telephone or fax.
+Please keep in mind that submitting the appropriate certification for your leave of absence is your responsibility.
+To help prevent delays, we recommend that you inform the healthcare provider for you or your family member that Matrix will be sending medical certification and may contact them via telephone or fax.

-If medical certification is not received for your leave of absence your pay may be disrupted until medical certification is received and approved by Matrix.
+If medical certification is not received for your leave of absence your pay may be disrupted and your leave could be denied.

-The Fitness for Duty Form is not required when returning from FMLA to care for a family member or when returning from Intermittent FMLA.
+The Fitness for Duty Form is not required when returning from FMLA to care for a family member.

 Update your mailing address and telephone number